-Core Courses 21 SH: FFI 701 Internal Controls & Corporate Governance 3SH FFI 702 Fraud and the Law 3SH Areas of Specialization 9 SH: Students can FFI 703 Fraud Analytics 3SH specialize in one of the areas listed below, or elect three courses from any area to 706 Legal elements of Fraud & Litigation support FFI 3SH complete a ten course sequence.
-All core FFI 799 3SH Capstone courses, except for FFI 735, should be taken before entering into any specialization.
-FFI FFI 738 Financial Information Analysis 3SH 735 is the capstone class and is the last MBA 701 Organizational Communication 3SH course a student will take.
-Areas of Specialization -see below 9SH Cyber Forensics FFI 712 Information Security Assurance I 3SH FFI 714 Information Security Assurance II 3SH FFI 717 Advanced Issues in Cybercrime, Cyber 3SH
+Areas of Specialization 9 SH: Students can specialize in one of the areas listed below, or elect three courses from any area to complete a ten course sequence.
+All core courses, except for FFI 735, should be taken before entering into any specialization.
+FFI 735 is the capstone class and is the last course a student will take.

-Anti- Money Laundering & Law Enforcement
+Cyber Forensics\\

-FFI 717 Advanced Issues in Cybercrime, Cyber Forensics, and Anti-Money Laundering 3SH stIf entering program after Fall 2015, course selection within these specializations could be limited.
+FFI 712 Information Security Assurance I 3SH FFI 714 Information Security Assurance II 3SH FFI 717 Advanced Issues in Cybercrime, Cyber Forensics, and Anti-Money Laundering 3SH

+Anti- Money Laundering & Law Enforcement\\

-FFI 720 Advanced Topics in Criminal investigations 3SH FFI 740 Contemporary Topics in Money Laundering 3SH
+FFI 717 Advanced Issues in Cybercrime, Cyber Forensics, and Anti-Money Laundering 3SH FFI 720 Advanced Topics in Criminal investigations 3SH FFI 740 Contemporary Topics in Money Laundering 3SH